 Forests, which occupy nearly 70% of the state’s total land area, are essential for the state's economy, environment, and quality of life.
 Private owners hold a combined 88% of the state’s timberland area with private individuals controlling over half of those acres.
 Forestry is #1 among manufacturing industries in the state with a total economic impact of around $17 billion annually.
 South Carolina exports $1.4 billion in forest products each year.
 Timber is the state’s #1 renewable commodity at $759 million annually.

 SCDA Programs and Services

 The SC Department of Agriculture programs and services nurture agricultural commerce.
-The Certified SC marketing and branding campaign has created significant interest in the ‘local food economy’ as evidenced by substantial growth in produce farm revenues in the last 5 years.
-There are over 1,250 members in the Certified SC Grown program as well as a host of Fresh on the Menu restaurants and foodservice establishments, certified roadside markets, community based farmers markets, State Farmers Markets, community supported agriculture farms (CSAs), and specialty food producers serving the state.
-While our Farm to School and School Gardens Programs provide nutritious food to school children, they also provide nearby markets for local farmers.
-There are currently 52 schools in the Farm to School garden program.
-The average school size is 450 students, so there are about 23,400 students currently exposed to school gardens.
+The Certified SC marketing and branding campaign has created significant interest in the ‘local food economy’ as evidenced by substantial growth in produce farm revenues in recent years.
+There are over 1,700 members in the Certified SC Grown program as well as a host of Fresh on the Menu restaurants and foodservice establishments, certified roadside markets, community based farmers markets, State Farmers Markets, community supported agriculture farms (CSAs), and specialty food producers serving the state.
+While our Farm to School and Farm to Preschool provide nutritious food to school children, they also provide nearby markets for local farmers.
+There are currently 136 Farm to School sites in the program, reaching about 64,970 students during the 2013-14 school year.

 Agribusiness Economic Development